 Renowned hiking and blueway (river) trails are having a great public health and economic impact on the region.
 Examples include the nearly 20-mile Swamp Rabbit Trail running through Greenville County, which draws more than 500,000 people per year, generates nearly \$7 million in annual tourism revenue, and has revitalized the downtown area of Travelers Rest.
 Extension of this trail plus the development of the Doodle Trail in Pickens County is poised to have the same positive effect.
-The Upstate Forever Reconnecting People to Rivers initiative is actively mapping new blueway paddle trails in the region and
+The Upstate Forever Reconnecting People to Rivers initiative is actively mapping new blueway paddle trails in the region to include the Pacolet and Lawson's Fork Blueway, the Tyger River Blueway, the Upper Saluda River Blueway, the Broad River Blueway, and the Twelve Mile River Blueway.

 A group of cyclists along the Swamp Rabbit Trail in Greenville County.
-Photo: GHS Swamp Rabbit Trail accommodates most sport disciplines and provides numerous competition and pleasure riding venues.
+Photo: GHS Swamp Rabbit Trail contributor.
+It offers a large and diverse equine population that accommodates most sport disciplines and provides numerous competition and pleasure riding venues.
 Most notable is Clemson's T. Ed Garrison Livestock Arena Complex, which adjoins nearly 8,000 acres and 40+ miles of marked and mapped trails for riding, hiking, and mountain biking in the University's South Forest.
 Additional assets include Spartanburg County's Camp Croft, Greenville County's Riverbend Park, the Clemson Issaqueena Forest trail system, numerous private foundations such as the Parker Bowie Farm in Anderson County which offers public access to its 900 acres of trails and fields.